Star: Observation history

 Historically, stars have been important to civilizations throughout the world.
-They have been part of religious practices, used for celestial navigation and orientation, to mark the passage of seasons, and to define calendars.
+They have been part of religious practices, divination rituals, mythology, used for celestial navigation and orientation, to mark the passage of seasons, and to define calendars.

 Early astronomers recognized a difference between "fixed stars", whose position on the celestial sphere does not change, and "wandering stars" (planets), which move noticeably relative to the fixed stars over days or weeks.
 Many ancient astronomers believed that the stars were permanently affixed to a heavenly sphere and that they were immutable.
 By convention, astronomers grouped prominent stars into asterisms and constellations and used them to track the motions of the planets and the inferred position of the Sun.
 The motion of the Sun against the background stars (and the horizon) was used to create calendars, which could be used to regulate agricultural practices.
 The Gregorian calendar, currently used nearly everywhere in the world, is a solar calendar based on the angle of the Earth's rotational axis relative to its local star, the Sun.